Caribbean Reef Squid

 Human Impact: The Caribbean Reef Squid are fished commercially and sold as dried squid primarily in Southeast Asia.

 Endangerment Status: The Caribbean Reef Squid is currently considered to be of Least Concern with stable widely distributed populations.
-However, IUCN has not evaluated the status of this species since 2015 and its population trends are currently unknown.

 Synonyms: Loligo sepacea, Loligo sepoidea, Sepia affinis, Sepia officinalis jurujubai, Sepioteuthis biangulata, Sepioteuthis ehrhardti, Sepioteuthis occidentalis, Sepioteuthis ovata and Sepiacea sloanii.